Brickens

 It is in the civil parish and Catholic parish of Bekan and in the former barony of Costello.
 The area surrounding the village is devoted to agriculture.
-Brickens is a 30-kilometre drive from Ireland West Airport Knock.
+Brickens is a 30-kilometre drive from Ireland West Airport.

 Etymology of "Brickens"

 The official name of the village is Brickeens but it is known locally as Brickens.
 The name derives from the Irish word broicíní, meaning badger warrens.
 The Irish word broc means badger and is related to the English word brock, also meaning badger.
 The Placenames Database of Ireland records that the English place name Brocklin was in use here in 1591.
 Brock is one of a handful of ancient words that survive from the Celtic-speaking era in Britain, and which are still in use in English today.
 The Irish word broicín is also a diminutive form of broc (thus, another meaning of broicíní is "little badgers"), and means a short thick-set person, a sturdy little fellow, or a dirty-faced or grizzled, grey-haired person.